 With iOS 18, Apple introduced a new feature: the Repair Assistant.
 This allows you to configure original Apple replacement parts after a repair and ensure that your iPhone is working properly.
 This includes components such as the display, battery or camera.

-The Repair Assistant is part of Apple’s efforts, to support the use of original spare parts and to ensure that everything runs smoothly after a repair.
-The function aims to ensure that your iPhone works as if it had never been broken after a part has been replaced.
-However, this is only possible with spare parts certified by Apple.
-The idea behind it is simple: by configuring it using the repair assistant, the full functionality of the iPhone should be restored after a repair.
+Repair Assistant is part of Apple's efforts to encourage the use of genuine replacement parts and ensure a smooth repair experience.
+The feature aims to ensure that your iPhone functions as if it were never broken after a part is replaced.
+However, this is only possible with Apple-certified replacement parts.
+The idea behind it is simple: By configuring the iPhone using Repair Assistant, full functionality is restored after a repair.

 How to use the Repair Assistant